Infection

 Direct transmission of pathogens may occur by -

-1. Contact with an infected person, example- viruses of Chickenpox, Measles, Smallpox, etc. These diseases are called contagious diseases.
+1. Contact with an infected person, for example- viruses of Chickenpox, Measles, Smallpox, etc. These diseases are called contagious diseases.

 3. Contact with soil transmits bacteria causing tetanus.